pbinkley/rcb-manual/sections/03-printed-books.md

     The effect of the change would be a slight increase in costs.

-The following figures show the com- parative prices of mimeoform and flat-bed cylinder publication, and show the mimeoform process lowest in cost as a means of presenting straight textual matter in print-face type in small editions.
+The following figures show the comparative prices of mimeoform and flat-bed cylinder publication, and show the mimeoform process lowest in cost as a means of presenting straight textual matter in print-face type in small editions.
 The advantage of the mimeoform fades out when the size of the edition passes the 600 mark.